Contenuto principale

 Description

-Streamline signal feature extraction to use in machine learning models.
 Use Signal Feature Extractor to extract time-domain and frequency-domain features from a signal.
-You can use the extracted features to train a machine learning model or a deep-learning network.
+You can use the extracted features to train a machine learning model or a deep learning network.
+Using the app, you can:

-• Rank signal features with feature-ranking algorithms for classification workflows
+• Rank signal features using feature-ranking algorithms for classification workflows.

 Signal Feature Extractor saves data as labeledSignalSet objects, MATLAB® tables, or matrices.
-You can use labeledSignalSet objects to train a network, classifier, or analyze data and report statistics.
+You can use labeledSignalSet objects to train a deep learning classifier or analyze data and report statistics.

 For more information, see Use Signal Feature Extractor App.